How to Design Bathroom Sanitary Piping in Revit MEP: Adding Toilets, Pipes, and Urinals

 Nice.
 So it's in this area here, stack in there.
 I'm going to go come down here and do the same exact thing.

 This is all looking really, really good.
 Cool.
-We've established those events there are those risers there.
+We've established those risers there.

 Everything there is good.
 Let's go ahead and take a look at our 3D.
 We've added quite a lot of sanitary piping into our model, and we will keep it going.

 We have a couple of other things to go ahead and do.
-Actually, let's go ahead real quickly and start the lab ones.
-If I look at where the lab stacks were, where I had those, I can go ahead and delete that fitting and everything that remember these pieces that I took up.
+Actually, let's go ahead and quickly start the lavatory ones.
+If I look at where the lavatory stacks were, where I had those, I can go ahead and delete that fitting and everything—remember those pieces I took up.

-I'm going to go back to my plumbing level one.
+I'm going to go back to my Plumbing Level One.
 I'm going to grab this section and bring it over here.
-So again, I'm actually going to bring this down a little bit.
+Again, I'm going to bring this down a little bit.

 I want to run this main.
 It's going to be actually in the wall for right now.
 We may change it later on to bring it out of the wall, but there's that.

-So let's see what pipe sizes.
-This is a four inch.
+So let's see what pipe size.
+This is a four-inch.
 Yep.

-Bring this down, draw a pipe and boop.
-And there we go.
+Bring this down, draw a pipe, and there we go.
 Let's go ahead and save the file and we'll keep going.

 Tyler Grant